RaulPPelaez/Naga_KeypadMapper/README.md

 KeypadMapper does not need any dependencies besides having installed `xdotool` http://www.semicomplete.com/projects/xdotool/  (in the oficial ubuntu, fedora, centOS, etc repositories) and g++

 Change `nagastart.sh` to adapt the installation to another device.
-You will also have to change a couple of lines in the source code if the device is not listed there, using different inputs and/or different key codes than the Naga Epic, 2014 or Molten - more information in src/naga.cpp.
-For Example, Epic Chroma is compatible with Epic (they have the same buttons), so you would only have to add an additional line to the devices const char* and add an additional else if to set a new id with chroma keyword.
+You will also have to change a couple of lines in the source code if the device is not listed there, using different inputs and/or different key codes than the Naga Epic, 2014, Molten or Chroma - more information in src/naga.cpp.
+For Example, Epic Chroma is compatible with Epic (they have the same buttons), so you would only have to add an additional line to the devices vector.

 Run `sudo bash install.sh` .
-This will compile the source and copy the necessary files (see `install.sh` for more info)
+This will compile the source and copy the necessary files (see `install.sh` for more info).

-If you don't have supported model or it has not been detected properly you have to change it in `nagastart.sh` to `naga [version]` .

 ##USAGE